LudLaf/learn-python/README.md

 [![Build Status](https://travis-ci.org/trekhleb/learn-python.svg?branch=master)](https://travis-ci.org/trekhleb/learn-python)

-> This is a collection of Python scripts that are split by [topics](#table-of-contents) and contain code examples with explanations, different use cases and links to further readings.
+> This is a collection of Python scripts that are split by [topics](#table-of-contents) and contain code examples with explanations, different use cases and links to further reading.

 > _Read this in:_ [_Português_](README.pt-BR.md), [_Español_](README.es-ES.md), [_Traditional Chinese_](README.zh-TW.md).

 It is a **playground** because you may change or add the code to see how it works and [test it out](#testing-the-code) using assertions.
 It also allows you to [lint the code](#linting-the-code) you've wrote and check if it fits to Python code style guide.
-Altogether it might make your learning process to be more interactive and it might help you to keep code quality pretty high from very beginning.
+Altogether, it might make your learning process to be more interactive and might help you to keep code quality pretty high from the very beginning.

 It is a **cheatsheet** because you may get back to these code examples once you want to recap the syntax of [standard Python statements and constructions](#table-of-contents).
-Also because the code is full of assertions you'll be able to see expected functions/statements output right away without launching them.
+Also, because the code is full of assertions, you'll be able to see expected functions/statements output right away without launching them.

 > _You might also be interested in 🤖 [Interactive Machine Learning Experiments](https://github.com/trekhleb/machine-learning-experiments)_

-## How to Use This Repository
+## h2 How to Use This Repository

 Each Python script in this repository has the following structure: